What Is a CPA & What Do They Do?

 Becoming a Certified Public Accountant (CPA) gives an accountant higher standing in the eyes of business contacts, professional peers, regulators, and clients alike.
 This is because a CPA has met minimum education requirements, passed a rigorous four-part exam, and agreed to abide by a code of ethics.

-The CPA designation is the most highly-sought after and versatile credential for accountants, according to the 2013 Robert Half Report on Accounting and Finance.
+The CPA designation continues to be the most highly-sought after and versatile credential for accountants.

 Public Accounting – What Can A CPA Do That Other Accountants Cannot?